Pooja-Arumugam/Global-Renewable-Energy-and-Indicators/README.md

     - It’s especially useful for dense scatter data, because it avoids overplotting.

-- This is a stacked area chart (sometimes called an area plot)
+- The stacked area chart (sometimes called an area plot)
 - What it does:
   - Shows how multiple categories contribute to a total over time.
   - Each colored band represents one category (here, each Energy Type).